Kongduino/ssd1306_mp/README.md

 ## Timer

 I am using at the end of the current demo a `Timer` object to display an animation that runs on its own.
-I need to update the demo GIF, but see for yourself.
+I updated the demo GIF, see for yourself.
+The animation keeps running, although the program ended.

 ![demo](demo.gif)